how to check your heart rate

 What is a dangerous heart rate?

 A low heart rate is fairly normal for athletic people.
-However, if you’re not an active person, a heart rate that’s less than 60 BPM may indicate an underlying problem.
+However, if you’re not very active, a heart rate lower than 60 BPM may indicate an underlying problem.
 For example, it could be a sign of congenital heart disease or an inflammatory disease.
 Look for accompanying signs of trouble, such as weakness, chest pain and dizziness.

 A resting heart rate that stays over 100 BPM is another potential sign of trouble.
 It could be the result of anemia or heart disease.
 You might also notice other symptoms such as dizziness, palpitations, headache or chest pain.